John Michell: Other professional activities

 Michell also wrote a paper on surveying that his biographer has described as "elegant" in theory.

 Michell was elected a member of the Royal Society.
 He was first invited to meetings of the Royal Society in 1751 as a guest of Sir George Savile, who would become his patron.
 He later attended meetings "one to four times a year", while at Cambridge.
 His paper on the cause of earthquakes was read before the Society beginning on 28 February 1760, leading to a recommendation by Savile and another member that Michell be invited to join the Society.
 He was elected a member on 12 June 1760.
 Michell followed his work in seismology with work in astronomy, and after publishing his findings in 1767 he served on an astronomical committee of the Royal Society.

 More recently, Michell has become known for his letter to Cavendish, published in 1784, on the effect of gravity on light.
 This paper was rediscovered in the 1970s and is now recognised as anticipating several astronomical ideas that had been considered to be 20th century innovations.
 Michell is now credited with being the first to study the case of a heavenly object massive enough to prevent light from escaping (the concept of escape velocity was well known at the time).
-Such an object, which he called a dark star, would not be directly visible, but could be identified by the motions of a companion star if it was part of a binary system.
-The classical minimum radius for escape assuming light behaved like particles of matter is numerically equal to the Schwarzschild Radius in general relativity.
+Such an object, often referred to as a dark star, would not be directly visible, but could be identified by the motions of a companion star if it was part of a binary system.
+The classical minimum radius for escape assuming light behaved like particles of matter is numerically equal to the Schwarzschild radius in general relativity.
 Michell also suggested using a prism to measure what is now known as gravitational redshift, the gravitational weakening of starlight due to the surface gravity of the source.
 Michell acknowledged that some of these ideas were not technically practical at the time, but wrote that he hoped they would be useful to future generations.
 By the time that Michell's paper was rediscovered nearly two centuries later, these ideas had been reinvented by others.